anjabrnjakovic/SA-Comments/README.md

 # SA-Comments
-This is the repository for the course "Obrada prirodnog jezik" 2024.
+This is the repository for the course "Obrada prirodnog jezika" 2024.

 ## Description